15+ Best Zero Waste Camping Tips

 Going zero waste camping might require a little bit extra effort and discipline but the planet will love you for it and you feel awesome afterward.

+Bring solid soap, shampoo, conditioner, and deodorant.
+Compared to their bottled counterparts, these save you lots of space (and weight) in your bag as the solid versions have removed all the water.
 Tampons and pads can be replaced by either a menstrual cup or reusable pads.
-This is not only eco-friendly for your trip but also in everyday life, these are great.
+Bring a wet bag for the used reusable pads so you have a convenient place to store them.
+Using reusables for your period is not only eco-friendly for your camping trip but also in everyday life, these are great.
 Make sure you have used these before your trip as you don’t want to feel uncomfortable using these for the first time along your trip.

 Teaching kids about eco-conscious camping is a great way to teach future generations about how to make a difference in this world.
 Making them aware of their own waste will help them be responsible adults in the future.